marko-grozdanic/mundus-novus/README.md

   * Shader - Creates shaders and handles passing information to shaders.
   * Terrain - Terrain information, setup, generation and drawing methods.
   * Texture - Loads a texture using STB_image.h
+* Resources/
+  * Textures - Contains textures used by the application
+  * Shaders - Contains vertex(.vert) and fragment(.frag) shaders. *diffuseSpecularAmbientShader* for Phong lighting, *simpleShader* for topological lighting.